zenseact/zmbt-framework/docs/index.md

 It enables users to define test parameters and goals using a declarative modeling syntax, upon which automated verification procedures are applied.

-!!! warning "Development Status"

-    The project is currently in active development, with core features functional in a prototype state.
-For the initial release, we aim to refine the implementation and address technical debt, including the development of the test runner application, enhanced logging and reporting capabilities, and comprehensive documentation and verification.

-    In the long term, we plan to introduce Finite-State Automata test models that will operate on the same infrastructure as Signal Mapping models.

-    The present documentation reflects the work in progress and is not yet intended for production use.

 ## Quick example

 ```c++